solidjs/solid/documentation/api.md

 pipeToNodeWritable(App, res);
 ```

 The `onReady` option is useful for writing into the stream around the the core app rendering.
-Remember if you use `onReady` to manually call `startWriting`
+Remember if you use `onReady` to manually call `startWriting`.

 ## `pipeToWritable`